-A. That during the year at issue, petitioner Raymond R. Mahabir was not a domiciliary of the State and City of New York within the meaning and intent of Tax $\int (0.5/0)(1) dr (1 + 0.5)(1) dr (1 + 0.5)(1 + 0.5)(1) dr (1 + 0.5)$ did not maintain a permanent place of abode in New York and was not a domiciliary of New York, he is taxable as a nonresident individual for the 1980 tax year.
+A. That during the year at issue, petitioner Raymond R. Mahabir was not a domiciliary of the State and City of New York within the meaning and intent of Tax Law §605(a)(1) or City Administrative Code §T46-105.0(a)(1).
+Since Mr. Mahabir did not maintain a permanent place of abode in New York and was not a domiciliary of New York, he is taxable as a nonresident individual for the 1980 tax year.